PatrycjaBlaszkowska/project-WizardsTower/README.md

 - Navabar is present on every page, fully responsive across all resolutions.
 - Navbar toggles to a hamburger menu on mobile devices.
-- Users can navigate across the site freely.
+- The user can navigate across the site freely.

 ### Footer :